Family Engagement Ideas: Do Differently, Not More - ParentPowered®

-Written by the ParentPowered team; Edited by Maren Madalyn
+Written by the ParentPowered team; edited by Maren Madalyn

 But school leaders can actually improve home-to-school partnerships without reinventing their entire family engagement toolbox from scratch.
 To create more reciprocal and responsive family involvement practices, schools need only concentrate on existing resources and strategies — rethinking how they already engage parents and engage families to support a child’s education.